GSA-TTS/identity-site/content/_policy/rules-of-use._en.md

 Partner agencies select the information they require from the list of attributes we support.
 If we don’t already have it, we request that information from you; validate it, and ask for your consent to share it with the partner agency.
 Partners can request a variety of information such as name, address, birth date, phone number and email address.
 Partners are required to protect this information in compliance with federal law and policy.

-We will never share your PII with a partner without your consent, as required by law, or unless disclosure is necessary to investigate fraud related to your account.
+We will never share your PII with a partner without your consent outside of the routine uses described in our Privacy Act Statement and our system of records notice GSA/TTS-1 (for example, if disclosure is necessary to investigate fraud related to your account).
 You may revoke this consent at any time, and we will revoke the partner’s access to the information.
 The partner may, however, retain this information subject to their data retention policies.
 The Login.gov service does not collect any information you provide directly to the partner.

 Prospective partners and other interested parties can find more information about the partner onboarding process from the Login.gov [developer guide](https://developers.login.gov/).